erdosn/dsc-3-28-05-graphs-in-networkx-lab-data-science/README.md

 - Understand properties of nodes and edges, and how they are added and removed to a graph
 - Visualize graphs with networkx and matplotlib with conditional coloring

+### High Overview
+YWBAT
+* explain when graphs are used in machine learning and deep learning
+    * Show relationships
+    * Recommender Systems
+    * Deep learning (Neural Networks)
+* identify the various parts of a graph
+    * Nodes
+    * Edges
+    * Attributes
+    * Weights for edges
+* describe how matrices relate to graphs

+### What are the parts of a graph?
+* Nodes, edges

 ## Exercise 1

 Consider the following list of tuples showing connection strengths between a number of cities.